If you are under 16, please read this instead.

 - If successful, to enter into a contract of employment with you

-It is in our legitimate interests to decide whether to appoint you to the role since it would be beneficial to 2030 Bite Back and the Campaign to appoint someone to that role.
+It is in our legitimate interests to decide whether to appoint you to the role since it would be beneficial to 2030 Bite Back and our Mission to appoint someone to that role.

 Please note that if you fail to provide us with the relevant details that we request, we will not be able to process your application successfully.